 One such addition was the inclusion of a new Gaming section of the Settings app, marked with an Xbox logo.
 And while it brought a number of new and convenient functionalities for gamers, there is one specific feature we will be focusing on here: Game Mode.

 What is Game Mode?

 What Game Mode does is re-arrange your PC’s priorities.
-Namely, it puts the game you’re running on the very top and allocates most of your computer’s resources to that game.
+Namely, it puts the game you’re running on the very top and takes up most of your computer’s resources to that game.
 This means that any background tasks are a secondary priority and that the game will be running as smoothly as possible.

 How to Enable Game Mode?